 “I’ll let you boss me around.”

 Now Jace knows something is up.
-Luckily it isn’t my cock.
+Luckily it is not my cock.
 We have to leave, Felix throws a bunch of shirts at us, yelling “I ordered Love jeans for next week.”

 Jace keeps snapping my butt with the elastic waist band.
-Mary says she’s never seen both of us acting out and proud before.
-I show her the hundred bucks we both made, “It’s just a job.”
+Mary says she has never seen both of us acting out and proud before.
+I show her the two hundred bucks we both made, “It’s just a job.”

 Robby takes note of the cash, saying, “I can act just as gay.”